behaviour therapy explained: key approaches & benefits

 -

-Behavioral therapy is effective for treating a range of conditions, including anxiety, depression, and phobias.
+Behavioural therapy is effective for treating a range of conditions, including anxiety, depression, and phobias.

 Understanding Behaviour Therapy